Frequently Asked Questions

 Credits are calculated using an additive formula:

 The exact credit cost is always shown before you confirm a coding run.
-See Key Concepts for detailed pricing tables.
+See Credits for detailed examples.

 Do credits expire?